-The Commonwealth must reinforce the relationship between funding, expectations for high student achievement and accountability at all levels of education-from early child-hood through postsecondary and adult.
-Accountability is the foundation for Kentucky's system of education.
-The state must continually measure its progress toward specific goals to ensure a successful future for Kentucky and its citizens and accountability for taxpayers.
+The Commonwealth must reinforce the relationship between funding, expectations for high student achievement and accountability at all levels of education - from early childhood through postsecondary and adult.
+Accountability is the foundation of Kentucky's system of education.
+The state must continually measure its progress toward specific goals to ensure a successful future for Kentucky and its citizens as well as accountability for taxpayers.